napari installation tutorial¶

 napari icon onto the

-Applications folder and available for opening by double clicking on it.
+installed in your Applications folder and available for opening by double

 The first time you try and open napari you will get the “unverified developer warning” that appears bellow: